 The surfaces you run over are very varied.
 Early on, just before you climb onto Limpsfield Chart, there are a few short sections in woods that can be very muddy, especially if there’s been rain.
 On the Chart itself the surfaces tend to be dry, firm and rather stony.
 The opening and closing kilometres are over good firm bridleway or firm grass tracks.
 You will need to keep an eye out for tree roots, and there are a few descents where the ground may be rough, muddy or slippery.
 We recommend you use trail shoes or cross-country shoes with good grip, but do not wear spikes.
 If it’s not too wet or muddy and you’re prepared to slip around a bit you can get by wearing ordinary running shoes or trainers, but don’t wear new shoes unless you’re prepared to get them dirty!

 There’ll be a water table at the 4.5km and 6km points.
 There will also be water at the finish (and a free bottle of beer!).

-A race permit has been issued by the Association of Running Clubs.
+A race permit has been issued by the Trail Running Association, on behalf of UK Athletics.